ramonmelo/jotunn/README.md

 - Resume only when the IP has changed or timeout occurs.

 **Requirements:**
-Make sure Tor is installed and the following is added to your `torrc` file:
+Ensure Tor is installed and that the following lines are present in your torrc configuration file:

 ```conf
   ControlPort 9051